 - Letter to Governors on Employment First (PDF) On July 22, 2015, then U.S. Secretary of Labor Thomas E. Perez, South Dakota Governor Dennis Daugaard, and Delaware Governor Jack Markell signed letters to the Governors of States and U.S. territories urging them to adopt policies and practices that promote the employment of people with significant disabilities in integrated settings earning at or above the minimum wage.

 - Fact Sheet ODEP's EFSLMP (PDF)

 - Learn more about Customized Employment, an individualized approach to job development that can assist in advancing integrated employment

-The National Employment First Policy & Data Platform, funded by ODEP and housed on the National LEAD Center’s website, provides a unique comprehensive resource for policy-makers, researchers, and external stakeholders to learn about national trends and state Employment First systems-change activities focused on increasing competitive, integrated employment outcomes of individuals with disabilities, including but not limited to:
+Data and Resources to Inspire a Vision of Employment (DRIVE), funded by ODEP, provides a unique comprehensive resource for policy-makers, researchers, and external stakeholders to learn about national trends and state Employment First systems-change activities focused on increasing competitive, integrated employment outcomes of individuals with disabilities, including but not limited to:

 - Downloading outcome data across respective Federally-funded systems (education, I/DD adult services, Medicaid, mental health, vocational rehabilitation, wage & hour, workforce investment, AbilityOne, and others) at an individual state level as well as the ability to compare data from up to three states at a time;

 - Reviewing comprehensive profiles for each individual state with respect to relevant legislation, policies, gubernatorial actions, funding initiatives, pilots, and strategic partnerships going on in each state as it relates to increasing competitive, integrated employment options for individuals with disabilities; and